 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Blek, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Blek has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 2 accessibility features for Reading in Blek which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.